niorgai/Android-Resource-Usage-Count/README.md

 Use in Android Studio and IntelliJ IDEA.

-Current version is not stable, if count not show, please close file and re-open it.
+If count not show, please edit/reopen it.

 [Jetbrains Plugin Page](https://plugins.jetbrains.com/plugin/9885-android-resource-usage-count)